 The app integrates well with iCloud Photo Library, offers users the ability to do non-destructive photo edits, and supports RAW images to some extent.
-There are also proper histogram, some sharpening masks, vignetting, layer adjustment, white balance correction, support for a pile of ready-made filters, and the ability to add more customized filters using extensions.
+There are also proper histograms, some sharpening masks, vignetting, layer adjustment, white balance correction, support for a pile of ready-made filters, and the ability to add more customized filters using extensions.
 And don’t forget the quick red-eye removal.

-3. Fotor Photo Editor
+4. Fotor Photo Editor

 The editing interface is also simple.
-You get all the viewing tools such as rotate and zoom below the image and the editing tools such as scenes, crop, adjust, and effects on the right side.
+You get all the viewing tools, such as rotate and zoom below the image and the editing tools, such as scenes, crop, adjust, and effects on the right side.
 Clicking one of these tools will give you even more actions.

-The simplicity of the app will make sure that you won’t get overwhelmed and intimidated by the editing process of the more advanced editor.
+The simplicity of the app will make sure you won’t get overwhelmed and intimidated by the editing process of the more advanced editor.

-If you are more of a social media kind of guy/gal who loves to take and share customized and cute pictures, you might want to try Pixlr.
-This image editor from Autodesk is the perfect filter and overlay app to create unique and interesting pictures.
+If you are more of a social media kind of guy/gal who loves to take and share customized and cute pictures, you may want to try Pixlr.
+This online image editor from Autodesk is the perfect filter and overlay app to create unique and interesting pictures.
 The app features a dozen artistic effects, attractive lighting options, vector graphic shapes, stickers, and more.

 As the platform for the creatives, Mac gives its users plenty of options in choosing image editors.
 It’s impossible to include everything in the short list above, but it should be enough to get anyone started in his/her image-editing journey.
-Those who need a more specific tool or a more advanced suite might opt to get the paid apps in the honorable mention list.